-- Encouraging Business: Unlocking private sector-led growth is contingent on a country’s ability to establish a regulatory and institutional framework that enables local and foreign firms to invest, form and grow, both domestically and internationally.
+- Fostering Business Competitiveness: Unlocking private sector-led growth is contingent on a country’s ability to establish a regulatory and institutional framework that enables local and foreign firms to invest, form and grow, both domestically and internationally.
 In fact, government policies and regulations play a decisive role in stimulating business activity.
 With this aim, IC solutions are designed to improve the regulatory environment for firms along all phases of the investment and business lifecycle.
 By supporting the implementation of transparent, inclusive and efficient policies and regulatory practices, the IC team helps governments unlock opportunities for developing the private sector, reducing the uncertainties of day-to-day business activities, which in turn incentivize firms to invest, compete and grow.

-- Expanding Market Opportunities: To ensure sustainable local development, the challenge for countries lies in linking private investment, especially foreign direct investment (FDI), with locally-owned and managed businesses.
+- Expanding Investment Opportunities: To ensure sustainable local development, the challenge for countries lies in linking private investment, especially foreign direct investment (FDI), with locally-owned and managed businesses.
 In the hopes of fostering these linkages, many countries resort to implementing distortive policies – such as local content performance requirements – that foreign companies must comply with as conditions for investing and doing business in a particular location.
 These policies, however, can be counterproductive to the goal of leveraging FDI to drive employment and growth.
 Helping countries ensure that their IC frameworks are attuned to maximizing the domestic economic and social benefits resulting from private investments, our policy interventions are designed to enhance the participation of high-potential domestic firms in global value chains, which dominate the production of goods and services consumed worldwide.